 The chief inspector explained that his team is actively engaged in monitoring working conditions in various sectors, including the media, and has imposed fines for the violations found.
 However, he noted that despite numerous cases of workers’ rights violations in the media—such as non-payment for overtime and holidays, as well as unilateral contract terminations—journalists are not always cooperative in reporting these issues.

-Bllok Magazinë: Its been a little over two years since you took charge of the Labor Inspectorate.
+Bllok Magazinë: It’s been a little over two years since you took charge of the Labor Inspectorate.
 What did you find when you first arrived?

 Hekuran Nikçi: Yes, I started my role as Chief Inspector of the Central Labor Inspectorate on June 1, 2022.
 When I arrived, I encountered many challenges, some of which were more fundamental than I had anticipated.
 I found extremely weak internal controls, a very low number of inspections, and a minimal presence of labor inspectors in the field.
 There were only 22 labor inspectors across the seven regions of the Republic of Kosovo.